tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 ### Action Sets
-Give a name of the action set and a list of action names (as defined in the action section) to be added to the action set.
+Give a name to the action set and a list of action names (as defined in the action section) to be added to said action set.

 Example:
 ```